loganlITL/chrome_driver_updater/readme.txt

 issues:api download obtains faulty file from url. however, if done manually, the link gets the correct version
 idea: maybe the chrome driver isnt extracted properly and is still compressed, hence it is smaller and errors occur?

+DATE: 2/26/24
+json api download corrected by adding zip extraction and file was put in same dir as script made program callable outside of itself by putting code calls inside a main method organized code and left comments

+DATE: 2/27/24
+updated program to make class Version available to import into other web scraping programs. made an example of that process in 'import class test.py'